Kingxukai/linux/Documentation/networking/devlink/hns3.rst

      - Description
    * - ``fw``
      - running
-     - Used to represent the firmware version.
+     - Used to represent the woke firmware version.
    * - ``fw.scc``
      - running
-     - Used to represent the Soft Congestion Control (SSC) firmware version.
+     - Used to represent the woke Soft Congestion Control (SSC) firmware version.
        SCC is a firmware component which provides multiple RDMA congestion control algorithms, including DCQCN.